app-sre/nginx-gate/README.md

 The Nginx proxy is also configured for caching GraphQL response.
 Some key details about caching are listed below

-* The caching strategy used is LRU ( Least Recently Used ) by setting a long `CACHE_TTL` value and let Nginx delete unused cache items.
+* The caching strategy used is LRU ( Least Recently Used ) by setting a long `CACHE_TTL` value and let Nginx delete unused cache items via the `inactive` setting in the `proxy_cache_path` directive.
 * Configurations that can be set via env vars are listed below
   * `CACHE_TTL`: This defined how long the response is cached for.
 For more info see  [proxy_cache_valid](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_valid) directive.
   * `CACHE_MAX_SIZE`: This defines the maximum size allocated for cache.
   * `CACHE_KEYS_ZONE_SIZE`: This defines the size allocated for storing cache keys.
 For more info see [proxy_cache_path](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_path) directive.
-  * `CACHE_KEY_EXPIRATION_TIME`: This defines the inactive period for cache keys. i.e cache keys are not accessed during the time specified by the inactive parameter get removed from the cache regardless of their freshness.
+  * `CACHE_KEY_INACTIVE_TIME`: This defines the inactive period for cache keys. i.e cache keys are not accessed during the time specified by the inactive parameter get removed from the cache regardless of their freshness.
 For more info see [proxy_cache_path](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_path) directive.
 * To skip cache, use header `X-Skip-Cache` with any value
 * The server responds with header `X-Cache-Status` with the values `MISS`, `BYPASS`, `EXPIRED`, `STALE`, `UPDATING`, `REVALIDATED`, or `HIT` from `$upstream_cache_status` parameter.
 More info in [upstream](https://nginx.org/en/docs/http/ngx_http_upstream_module.html) module.